clemsonacm/website/README.md

 Right now this is only a mockup and a partial implementation.
 The idea is a website that looks (and interacts if you have JavaScript!) like an emacs session.

 I still haven't picked a colour scheme so right now it uses fairly standard terminal colours.
+I'm looking at one of the base16 schemes, jellybeans, or solarized, but am open to suggestions.

 I'm probably going to look into [Hugo](https://github.com/spf13/hugo) since it seems to be the newfangled static site generator.
 Otherwise, I'll just put this in a Jekyll workspace I have ready.